New Zealand test rocket makes it to space but not to orbit

 The company said its Electron rocket lifted off at 4:20 p.m.
 Thursday and reached space three minutes later.

-"It has been an incredible day and I'm immensely proud of our talented team," company founder Peter Beck said in a statement.
+"It was a fantastic flight and we are really, really happy with the performance of the vehicle," said company founder Peter Beck.

-Beck, a New Zealander, said the early stages of the mission went well.
+Beck, a New Zealander, said the early stages of the mission went to plan, right up to the final separation.

-"We didn't quite reach orbit and we'll be investigating why, however reaching space in our first test puts us in an incredibly strong position," he said.
+He said his team would be working through terabytes of data over the coming weeks to find out why the rocket didn't reach orbit.
+He said a second test rocket has been built but it would take the team at least a couple of months before they were ready to launch it.

 Rocket Lab was given official approval last week to conduct three test launches from the remote Mahia Peninsula on the North Island.
 The company hopes to begin commercial launches later this year and eventually launch about one rocket every week.

-The company said it will target getting to orbit on the second test and will look to carry the maximum payload.
+Beck said it will target getting to orbit on the second test and will look to carry a heavier payload.

 New Zealand has never had a space program but officials hope regular launches could change perceptions of the South Pacific nation and generate hundreds of millions of dollars each year in revenue.